-The CDC has mandated that any ship expecting to operate within U.S. waters between now and November 1, 2021, when the organization's Framework for Conditional Sailing that was imposed in fall 2020 expires, must first complete a series of steps in order to be permitted to engage in crew transfers.
+The CDC has mandated that any ship expecting to operate within U.S. waters between now and November 1, 2021, when the organization's Framework for Conditional Sailing expires, must first complete a a series of steps in order to operate a test sailing.

 Ship Progress Is Tracked On A Color-Coded Chart